ethanev/Structure-clustering/README.md

 Alter the path to this file in the five_struct_energy_analysis.py script

-2. unlock all pdbs into a folder of your choosing ...alter the 'pdb_path' in five_struct_energy_analysis
+2. unlock all pdbs into a folder of your choosing different from the working folder ...alter the 'pdb_path' in five_struct_energy_analysis
+    Make sure ONLY .pdb files are in the pdb directory (remove any other files)

 3. alter all other paths to those related to the sequence of interest.